WP-SmugMug integrates your SmugMug galleries into your Posts and Pages on your WordPress blog.

 This option sets the image that will be displayed when the user clicks on a thumbnail.
 Note that if you choose WordPress Gallery as the Link Destination below, you must make sure that the Photo Size fits within your site’s template.

 Choose how what happens when the thumbnail image is clicked on.
-Click on the thumbnails below to see all of the possible destinations:

 Display the captions, sort the photos by EXIF date, set the browser to open a new window when clicking on the thumbnails and display a link to the image gallery at the bottom of the page.

 Finally, click on the Send to Editor button to insert the WP-SmugMug shortcode into your post.
 You may place the shortcode wherever you want the gallery thumbnails to appear.

 Click on Settings->WP-SmugMug 2 to bring up the WP-SmugMug Admin Panel.
 Here you can change the default settings which are displayed in the Post or Page Edit screen.

 You can also add a custom CSS styles if you do not want to use the ones that come with WP-SmugMug.

 Single Gallery Template